 Perhaps you forgot to add a credit for the book cover image or neglected to add page breaks between chapters of your ebook.

-You only now realise how important your selection of categories and keywords are, but you selected them in a rush and your book is lost in a broad category.
+You only now realize how important your selection of categories and keywords are, but you selected them in a rush and your book is lost in a broad category.

-You only now realise that a sub-title is very good for helping readers find your book with Amazon Search.
+You only now realize that a sub-title is very good for helping readers find your book with Amazon Search.

 If you want to correct typos and errors in the text of your book, make the necessary edits to your manuscript.

 You can also change your categories and keywords at the same time, or you can do it as a separate re-publish.